Stargazing Dog: Sequel

 Two years after the success of Stargazing Dog, Takashi Murakami wrote three more stories: Twin Star, The Brightest Star and a final epilogue to the series.
 The three were collected and published by Futabasha in a second volume titled Zoku Hoshi Mamoru Inu (Stargazing Dog's Family), which narrates the individual stories of two characters who originally appeared in Stargazing Dog: Happie's fragile brother Chibi, and Tetsuo, the boy who stole Daddy's wallet respectively.

 In Twin Star, we discover that Happie was chosen by Miku as her pet for being an hyperactive healthy dog, while his brother Chibi was discarded due to his delicate and sickly look.
-The dog was born with a heart condition, so is left to die in a cardboard box, but later adopted by Mrs. Nagano, an old grumpy and unfriendly woman who also has delicate health.
-The woman thinks the puppy could be a good companion until both die due to their respective sickness, but instead both gradually improved their health condition, become a happy couple and finds a better and long life together despite their shortcomings, which makes this the exact opposite of Daddy and Happie story.
+The dog was born with a heart condition, so is left to die in a cardboard box, but later adopted by Mrs. Nagano, an old, grumpy, and unfriendly woman who also has delicate health.
+The woman thinks the puppy could be a good companion until both die due to their respective sicknesses.
+But, instead, both of their health conditions improve.
+Then, they become a happy couple and find a long life that is better together despite their shortcomings, which makes this the exact opposite of Daddy and Happie’s story.

-In Brightest Star it is revealed that Tetsuo is the child of a single mother, abused and despised by her, so he decides to cross the country alone looking for his grandfather who lives in Hokkaido, since he is the only living person among his relatives who ever showed some affection for him.
+In Brightest Star it is revealed that Tetsuo is the child of a single mother.
+Abused and despised by her, he decides to cross the country alone looking for his grandfather who lives in Hokkaido, since he is the only living person among his relatives who ever showed some affection for him.
 After spending a couple of days enjoying the company of Happie, the kid decides to "adopt" a dog.
-After taking Daddy's wallet, he steals a two years old pug that nobody wants from a pet store and continues his journey in search for his grandfather in company of his new pet, while developing a bond between both of them in the course of their journey.
-Tetsuo decides to name him Happie, after the Akita of the first story.
+After taking Daddy's wallet, he steals a two year old pug that nobody wants from a pet store and continues his journey in search for his grandfather while in the company of his new pet.
+Developing a bond between Happie and Daddy in the course of their journey, Tetsuo decides to name him Happie, after the Akita of the first story.

 The final story is actually a short epilogue that connects all four stories.
-By coincidence, while looking for Daddy to return his stolen wallet, Tetsuo, his grandfather and his dog Happie meets Mrs. Nagano and Chibi in a local cherry-tree field.
+By coincidence, while looking for Daddy to return his stolen wallet, Tetsuo, his grandfather, and his dog, Happie, meet Mrs. Nagano and Chibi in a local cherry-tree field.
 They tell their respective stories to each other before returning home, unaware that Daddy and Happie's story connects them all.
-In the final panel, a teenage Miku hugs Chibi confusing him with the original Happie, making the final connection between all the characters of Stargazing Dog.
+In the final panel, a teenage Miku hugs Chibi, confusing him with the original dog, Happie, making the final connection between all the characters of Stargazing Dog.

 Briefly connected to the original story, these three additional narrations expands Happie's universe, implying that every thing we do, even a little moment in time, can have large repercussions on others and change their lives, even if we never have contact with them.
 The five stories have in common the absolute and unconditional love of dogs for their owners, no matter the circumstances.